Moraine Lake Parking: Changes You Need To Know

 Where Do You Park to Visit Moraine Lake?

-You can only park at the Park & Ride Shuttle lot in 2024, which is located at Lake Louise Ski Resort and is free to park.
+You can only park at the Park & Ride Shuttle lot in 2024, which is located at Lake Louise Ski Resort/Summer Gondola and is free to park.
 The address to that is 1 Whitehorn Road.
-Those with a disabled hang tag may access the parking lot at Moraine Lake.
+Those with a blue accessibility tag may access the parking lot at Moraine Lake.
 There are no other exceptions for personal vehicles.

-It’s a big free lot, and the system works wonderfully in our experience.
+It’s a huge FREE lot, and the system works wonderfully in our experience.
 We can’t recommend the Park & Ride enough as it does a great job accommodating visitors and makes visiting Lake Louise easy, too, with the Lake Connector shuttle.

 When Does Moraine Lake Open?

 Access to Moraine Lake via Moraine Lake Rd is set to open until June 1st.
 Moraine Lake Rd closes around the second week of October, right after Canadian Thanksgiving.
-In 2024, the road is set to open from June 1st to October 14th.
+In 2024, the road is set to open from June 1st to October 14th (so it closes on October 15th).
 This means the season to enjoy Moraine Lake is relatively short.
 June, July, August, September, and half of October.

 The busiest months are between mid-June and the end of September.
 It doesn’t get quiet until after the golden larch needles have fallen, typically the first or second week of October.
 If you visit Moraine Lake before June 15th and after October 1st, you stand a chance of not dealing with the craziness, but it will still be busy.
 Moraine Lake is unlikely to be fully thawed until early June.